- The Importance of Sleep (Quality)

 Sleep Fitness Score

-The second screen of the Eight Sleep app is reserved for a detailed sleep analysis, including your daily sleep fitness score.
-Much like the Biostrap app, Eight Sleep decided to use a color palette that’s not 100% intuitive, in my opinion.
+The second screen of the Eight Sleep app is reserved for detailed sleep analysis, including your daily sleep fitness score (out of 100).

 Right below the sleep fitness score, you can find a relatively detailed sleep analysis that includes the following metrics: